-Of all the mitigations tested, increasing or decreasing the percentage of RTE meat and poultry products and deli salads that contain L. monocytogenes growth inhibitors consistently had the greatest impact on the relative risk of listeriosis predicted by the model.
-Note that the risk scale (y-axis) is different for

-Figure 60 than for the other figures.
+Of all the scenarios tested, increasing or decreasing the percentage of RTE meat and poultry products and deli salads that contain L. monocytogenes growth inhibitors consistently had the greatest impact on the relative risk of listeriosis predicted by the model.
+Note that the risk scale (y axis) is different for Figure 60 than for the other figures.
 Using growth inhibitors in deli meats and deli salads almost completely mitigated the risk of listeriosis - by almost 100% reduction for all risk assessment model baselines considered in this analysis.
 Growth inhibitors continue to prevent growth even after the RTE product leaves the retail deli.
-If all RTE meat and poultry products and deli salads contained no growth inhibitors, then the risk assessment model predicts an almost doubled risk of listeriosis from these products over most baseline conditions.
-The exception was for a contaminated growth-supporting deli meat chub where the absolute risk of listeriosis was greatest.
-Therefore the percentage increase in relative risk was more modest.
-This result confirms the overwhelming importance of the growth of L. monocytogenes during retail and home storage compared to other parameters in L. monocytogenes risk assessments, as has been consistently observed [3, 59].
+If all RTE meat and poultry products and deli salads contain no growth inhibitors, then the risk assessment model predicts an almost doubled risk of listeriosis from these products over most baseline conditions.
+The percentage increase in relative risk was more modest for the baseline condition that considers a highly contaminated growth-supporting deli meat chub.
+Actually, this more modest percentage only reflects the greatest absolute risk of listeriosis for this baseline condition.
+These results confirm the overwhelming importance of the growth of L. monocytogenes during retail and home storage, compared with other parameters in L. monocytogenes risk assessments, as has been consistently observed [3, 59].